People without decent homes

 Read the detailed methodology document for this data.

-The data is an average for the 2 years from April 2017 to March 2019.
+The data is an average for the 2 years from April 2021 to March 2023.
 This is to make sure there are enough households to be able to make reliable generalisations.
 You can read more about combining multiple years of data and some of the issues involved.

-The figures on this page are based on survey data.
+The figures are based on survey data.
 Find out more about:

-- interpreting survey data including how reliability is affected by the number of people surveyed
+interpreting survey data including how reliability is affected by the number of people surveyed

-- how weighting is used to make survey results more representative of the whole population they cover
+how weighting is used to make survey results more representative of the whole population they cover

 In the data file

-See Download the data for:
+Download the data for:

-- figures rounded to 1 decimal place
+- figures rounded to one decimal place

 - sample sizes